-STEP 4 Depending on your privileges to the share, you can begin using the NSS storage.
+STEP 4 Depending on your share privileges, you can begin using the NSS storage.

 Windows Users: Accessing the NSS Storage through FTP

 Windows users who have a user profile set up can access any shares to which they have privileges on the NSS storage using CIFS/SMB or FTP.
 Note that when using FTP to access the NSS storage, users cannot rename folders.
 To rename a folder, use CIFS or NFS if enabled on the share.